nanigav/discopp.js/README.md

 ```
 The message parameter can be a message object (https://discord.com/developers/docs/resources/channel#message-object) or a string.
 If you want to post an embed, use the object syntax.

+## Discpp.js cache
+The discpp cache stores all the guilds that the bot is currently in.
+It is present at `discpp.cache.guilds`.

 ## Running your bot
 The run your bot, add this line **after** setting the callback functions.
 ```